-While I found designing a template with TemplateToaster extremely straightforward, I was disappointed by its lack of Linux or Mac compatibility.
-Still, it offers an impressive list of compatible CMS platforms and definitely fills an important niche in the web design space.
+We found designing a template with TemplateToaster extremely straightforward.
+While it doesn't support Linux or Mac it Still offers an impressive list of compatible CMS platforms.

-If you're interested, I highly advise you take advantage of its unlimited free trial to work out if its the right option for you.
+If you're interested, we highly advise you take advantage of its unlimited free trial to work out if its the right option for you.

 If you do try TemplateToaster, please feel free to leave your own TemplateToaster reviews and experiences below.

 - Zero coding